BindiKapadiya/android-interview/README.md

         - when need to perform the operation on the `T` object and return the same use `apply`
         - lambda reference is `this`
         - suitable for null check

 - What are the different Coroutine Scopes?
+    Coroutine Scopes control the lifetime of coroutines.
+Different scopes are used based on where and how you want to manage coroutines.
+    - GlobalScope
+        - Coroutines live as long as the entire application runs.
+        - Not lifecycle-aware (avoid if possible).
+    - CoroutineScope
+        - Used to create a local scope for coroutines.
+        - Coroutines in this scope cancel together when the scope is canceled.
+    - runBlocking
+        - Blocks the thread until execution completes, used in testing.
+    - ViewModelScope
+        - Lifecycle-aware coroutine scope in Jetpack ViewModel, auto-cancels on ViewModel destruction.
+    - LifecycleScope
+        - (For Activities & Fragments) Cancels coroutines automatically when the lifecycle ends.

 - How to manage series and parallel execution?
 - Difference between Flow/SharedFlow/StateFlow and elaborate it.
 - What happens if we call `.cancel()` from a coroutine scope?